JasonBoy/koa-web-kit/README.md

 export NODE_ENV=production
 npm start
 ```
-Everything you can do within cli.
+BTW you can do Everything you can within cli to set your env.

-#### `config/build.dev(prod).js` in source code
+#### Default `config/build.dev(prod).js` in source code

-The project comes with default configs just like `config.json`, if neither above are provided.
+The project comes with default config files just like `config.json`, which will be used if neither above are provided.

 > Priority: *Environment Variables* > *config.json* > *default config/build.dev(prod).js*